 The State Elections of Maine, Maryland, Minnesota, and Washington

 In the meantime, more and more states have made same-sex marriage legal or have authorized domestic partnerships or civil unions with analogous rights.
 During the November 2012 election, the voters in Maine passed same-sex marriage (starting December 7, 2012) by a margin of 53% to 47%.
 The Maryland electorate sustained its legislatures previous enactment of same-sex marriage by a vote of 52% to 48% (effective January 1, 2013).
 Minnesota voters, by 52% to 47%, refused to amend their state constitution to ban same-sex marriage.
 However, a state statute still prohibits it.
 Washingtons electorate, by a vote of 52% to 48%, affirmed their legislatures decision to allow same-sex marriage effective December 6, 2012.

 While additional states may be recognizing same-sex marriage, unless DOMA is held unconstitutional or repealed, those marriages will not be recognized by federal law.

-Our law firm focuses on estate planning and administration, including estate planning for LGBT couples.
+Our law firm focuses on estate planning and administration, including estate planning for LGBTQ couples.
 We also offer trust administration and probate services.
 As a member of the American Academy of Estate Planning Attorneys, our firm is kept up to date with information regarding tax developments as well as cutting edge planning strategies for persons of all wealth levels and sexual orientations.
 You can get more information about a complimentary review of your clients existing estate plans and our planning and administration services by calling our office.